CambriaSolutions/MSRFP-3717/artifacts/US Digital Services Playbook Checklist.md

   6. ASSIGN ONE LEADER AND HOLD THAT PERSON ACCOUNTABLE

-  The firm leadership that decided to respond to this solicitation assigned Dhiraj Talwar to be our Product Manager and serve as our Agile Coach.
-In this dual role, Dhiraj had the authority to lead the prototype development utilizing agile practices.
+  The firm leadership that decided to respond to this solicitation assigned Anand Adoni to be our Product Manager.
+In this role, Anand had the authority to priortize user stories, and lead the prototype development utilizing agile practices.
 He was responsible for ensuring the quality of our submission and his role included defining roles, providing guidance, prioritization assistance, and removing barriers.

   [x] A product owner has been identified